willwybrow/counters-and-cards/rules.md

 ## Playing

-At the start of any combat or social encounter, all participants draw an additional card from their decks.
+At the start of any encounter, all participants draw an additional card from their decks.
 If any participant is caught by surprise at the beginning of the encounter, they do not draw a card.

 Each participant may then roll 1d20 initiative to determine the order in which play will proceed.
 The character with the highest roll (plus any relevant modifier from in-play cards) will go first.
 Ties may be broken by additional rolls.

 On each participant's turn, they may draw a single card from their deck.

 A player may, before taking an action:
+- use a single-use card from their hand (e.g. Class cards)
-- play a card from their hand
+- put a card in-play from their hand (e.g. Attack cards, Spell cards, Ability cards)
 - declare a single use of an in-play Ability
 - discard an in-play card

 Finally, a player can take an action.
 Generally they may make a standard action and a move action in any order, two move actions, or make a full-round action.

 A player may also make a single swift action, and unlimited free actions.

 Immediate actions, if a player has any in-play, may be taken at any time, even when it is another player's turn.

+Some possible move actions a player may take:
+- attaching or equipping a Weapon or Defence card from their hand to an approptiate in-play card
+- moving their character up to their full movement speed

+Some standard actions a player may take:
+- cast a Spell with a cast time of Standard
+- make an Attack with an action type of Standard